johnckealy/djengu/README.md

 Before setting up a server, it can be extremely useful to simulate the production environment.
-Djengu makes use of Vagrant, a tool that allows you to make changes in your dev environment while mirroring the code in a virtual environment.
+Djengu makes use of Vagrant, a tool that allows you to make changes in your dev environment while mirroring the code in a virtual machine.

 To use this feature, you'll need to install [Vagrant](https://www.vagrantup.com/downloads) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).